 Investigation ascertained the identities of individuals and/or business firms whose telephone numbers have been associated with this investigation.
-Among these are the telephone numbers of Morton Barrows Jackson, Los Angeles, California; the Nixon for President Headquarters, Los Angeles, California; Esther Kirby, private secretary to Morton Barrows Jackson, Downey, California; Bernard Denburg, Los Angeles, California; and Anthony Jackson, Los Angeles, California.

-Investigation on July 7, 1972, established that records of the Beverly Wilshire Hotel, Beverly Hills, California, reflect that Howard Hunt, Potomac, Maryland, was registered at that hotel from August 25 through 27, 1971, and from April 26 through 28, 1972.
-Hotel records also reflect that one Edward J. Warren was registered in the hotel from September 2 through 7, 1971.
-Hotel records show that Mr. G. Gordon Liddy of Oxon Hill, Maryland, registered at the hotel for the period from April 26 through 28, 1972.
+Among these are the telephone numbers of Morton Barrows Jackson, Los Angeles, California; the Nixon for President Headquarters, Los Angeles, California; Esther Kirby, private secretary to Morton Barrows Jackson, Downey, California; Bernard Denburg, Los Angeles, California; and Anthony Jackson, Los Angeles, California; Califo that hotel from August 25 through 27, 1971, and from April 26 through 28, 1972.
+Hotel records also reflect that one Edward Warren was registered in the hotel from September 2 through 7, 1971.
+Hotel records show that Mr. G. Gordon Liddy of Oxon Hill, Haryland, registered at the hotel for the period from April 26 through 28, 1972.
 It should be noted that notations made on hotel records reflect that Messrs.
 Hunt and Liddy had shared a suite at the hotel during the period from April 26 through 28, 1972.